 We can help with travel and event arrangement issues in an emergency, such as a storm, flood, bushfire or earthquake.
-This also applies to the coronavirus (COVID-19) disease.
+This also applies to the coronavirus (COVID-19) pandemic.

-If an event cannot go ahead due to COVID-19, consumers are entitled to a refund for any services not provided.
+If an event cannot go ahead due to coronavirus (COVID-19), consumers are entitled to a refund for any services not provided.
 Organisers may deduct reasonable expenses they have already incurred from any refund.
 Organisers should have clear refund policies and processes in place, to ensure they meet their obligations.

 If a natural disaster, such as a bushfire or flood, occurs in the area you plan to travel to and you need to postpone or cancel your trip, you have rights under the Australian Consumer Law.